stephenjdc/TapeDispenser/readme.md

 ## Instructions
 I'm gonna keep these fairly sparse, and following what I did.
 But there's no right way to do it.
 In the very unlikely event that you actually want to make one yourself, and run into trouble, feel free to message me with any questions.
+The [video version](https://youtu.be/CnwMDydeqiA) may also be more useful!

 1. Flash the ESP-12E with the included sketch, _and data folder_.
 I used PlatformIO and would suggest you do too.
 2. 3D print the included files.
 3. Insert the battery clips into the slots in the battery container.
 Note which side has holes for the positive and negative tabs to slot into.
 4. Fit the slider switch into the hole above the battery compartment.
 Either glue into place, or like I did, use a soldering iron to melt and smush the little nubs to fix it in place.
 5. Fit the IR photodiode and LED into the holes on the sides of the lid.
 They should be a fairly tight fit; push them all the way in.
 I added a little drop of superglue to keep them fixed in place.
 6. Add the speaker.
 It should click into place at the front of the body, though I added a little hot glue just to be sure.
-Depending on your soldering skills and exact hardware, it might be easier to add the transistor and resistor on or near the speaker itself, then tuck all that in with the speaker.
+If you aren't using the PCB, it might be easier to add the transistor and resistor on or near the speaker itself, then tuck all that in with the speaker.
 7. Solder some wires to the battery tabs and switch.
-8. ... follow the rest of the schematic to attach all the parts.
-Use the thinnest wire you feasibly can, and feel free to carefully route the wires, or just cram things anywhere they'll fit.
+8. Follow the rest of the schematic to attach all the parts.
+If you aren't using the PCB, use the thinnest wire you feasibly can, and route the wires as best you can to allow the case to close.
 I'd recommend leaving a decent bit of slack, and regularly trying to fit the lid on to make sure all is fitting well.
-9. Once that's done, I'd recommend temporarily connecting the ESP if you can[^1], so you can check the software is flashed properly before you solder anything to it.
-If all is well, go ahead and solder the ESP.
+9. Once that's done, I'd recommend testing it out[^1], so you can check the software is flashed properly before you finish fitting things into place.
-10. Cover any exposed connections with some tape or hot glue, to prevent shorts.
-11. Pop on the lid, and use a little superglue to keep it secure, if you're happy everything is working.
+10. Pop on the lid, if you're happy everything is working.
+The tabs at the back should clip into place in the case.
-12. Superglue the section of hacksaw blade in place on the front of dispenser.
+11. Superglue the section of hacksaw blade in place on the front of dispenser.
 Make sure to put the sharper side facing up, if there is one, so it cuts the tape nicely.
 12. Attach the "Greetings from Kilnettle" text to the left side of the dispenser body (left when looking at the bladed end).
 13. For the spool, thread the steel rod through the hole in its centre.
 Add a drop of glue and line it up so that it protrudes an equal amount on either side.
 It should then press fit into the tape, and you can set it into the dispenser.
-    - You may notice there are multiple spools included in the repo.
-If you've looked at the code, you'll see that the 16-hole spool is the one true spool.
-In reality, with variances in manufacturing and components, you may want to go for one with fewer holes if you find your dispenser is overshooting the measurements too much.
 14. Insert batteries (be careful to put them in the right way round), pop on the battery cover, and all being well, you should now be able to switch it on and enjoy your dispenser!

 [^1]: You can easily test it without a spool, by waving your finger around in the spool cavity, making sure you block the IR beam a few times.